 - Dinner: 100 grams of chicken breast, grilled without the skin and without the addition of fat.
 Sides are the same as the lunch option.

 In addition to the low caloric diet, injections were administered in daily doses.
 The dose for Simeons protocol is 125 iu administered daily, for no more than 40 days.
 For females, during menstruation, no injections were administered; however the “very low calorie diet” or VLCD was still continued.
 One complete round of hCG diet was complete in one of two ways.
 The patient had lost a total of 34 pounds, or 40 injections total had been administered.
 The singular exception was in the case of morbidly obese individuals – they were allowed an additional 5-6 pounds of weight loss, only if this occurred before the full 40 injections were administered.

 Similar guidelines are still followed for practitioners of hCG dieting today.
 The diet plan is still considered very low caloric intake, however, it is not as restrictive as the 500 calorie limit of Dr. Simeon’s first studies.
-This diet plan is broken down into three phases: loading, very low calorie dieting, and maintenance.
+This diet plan is broken down into four phases: loading, very low calorie dieting, stabilization phase and maintenance phase.
 Loading is the process in which endogenous hCG (given orally, typically drops) is added to a person’s normal diet for the first three days.
 After three days of normal eating and the addition of hCG, the person is limited to 800 calories per day.
 An example of food options is as follows: